danis77y/danis77y.github.io/notebook.md

 Example: Often, when creating a program, we need to try again and again.
 Then, even when it's working, we often improve on it and update it.
 This process of repetition and re-creating the project is called iteration.

+object oriented programming
+example: Object-oriented programming is a way of writing code where you group related data and actions into reusable "objects," kind of like organizing tools into labeled boxes.

+<summary>procedural languages</summary>summary>
+example:Procedural Languages focus on procedures (functions) that operate on data in a linear top-down sequence.

+Java class
+ Example:In Java, a class is like a blueprint that defines the structure and behavior (data and actions) of objects you can create from it.

+Java Method
+example:A method in Java is a block of code inside a class that performs a specific task when it's called.

+console
+example:The area of a computer that notes from a program can be printed to.
+Kind of like a notebook.
+On Skill Struck (python, javascript, and java) this is the area that your code is printed to

 ## Code Examples